apache/incubator-hivemall/docs/gitbook/getting_started/installation.md

 $ bin/build.sh
 ```

-Then, you can find hivemall jars in `./target`.
+Then, you can find Hivemall jars in `./target`.